au-ts/Isabelle-setup-instructions/README.md

 If the last command results in `error: repo is not installed.
 Use "repo init" to install it here` then everything worked as it should.

 ## Launching
 The launch command that I found most useful for my particular work was the following, which I put in an executable `isabelle.sh` in my user directory.
-This runs everything under the ARM architecture.
+This runs everything under the RISCV64 architecture.

+If you want to work on, for example, InfoFlow, you can launch with every image *leading up to* InfoFlow by using `-R InfoFlow` (as opposed to `-l InfoFlow`, which would start from the completed InfoFlow image).
 ```
-L4V_ARCH=ARM ~/repos/verification/isabelle/bin/isabelle jedit -d ~/repos/verification/l4v -l Lib&
+L4V_ARCH=RISCV64 ~/repos/verification/isabelle/bin/isabelle jedit -d ~/repos/verification/l4v -l Lib&
 ```

 ## Make